 The boat could accommodate up to 1,200 pounds and included a removable canopy bridge top, just in case you opted for the simpler flying-bridge windshield, ventilating cabin and bridge windshields, and paneled cockpit and cabin.
 The cabin also included two six-foot sleeping berths, galley equipped with an alcohol stove and sink and faucet, toilet compartment, and picture window view.
 The transom was wider and taller to accommodate one or twin long-shaft outboard motors up to 100 h.p. total.
 Price ranged from $2295.00 to $3195.00 depending on the options consumers choose.

 Little is noted about the Grand Traverse Cruiser after 1959.
-Notes concerning the 1960 line of boats did not note the dropping of the model or any modifications.
-But knowing how John Parsons remembered the dismal sales of the model, it can only be assumed that another was never made.
+Company records do not show the model being offered in the 1960 model line and was eliminated along with the smaller Manistee and Au Sable models.
+But knowing how John Parsons remembered the dismal sales of the model, it can only be assumed that only two were ever made.